 Class & Course Catalog

-Math and Grammar courses are minimally offered at the co-op.
-This allows each family to select what works best for their student at home considering their individual levels and learning styles.
-The co-op day does offer a full Grammar and Writing class called Essentials Grammatica in 4th-6th which is detailed below:
+This allows each family to select what works best for their student at home.
+The exception to this is on co-op day a full Grammar and Writing class called Essentials Grammatica in 4th-6th is offered and detailed below:

 PreK (AM)